CU-ESIIL/HDR-ML-Hackathon-2026/docs/working_with_gocommands.md

 # Quick start for working with GoCommands
+More details on using GoCommands can be found here: https://learning.cyverse.org/ds/gocommands/

 Example path to an output folder from a runner job on VICE App, using the terminal
 ```bash